 The music was spot on.
 Amy Wadge’s voice and lyrics always felt appropriate.
 Amazing how one song can have so many meanings.
 Give a listen.

 At the end of season 2, we’re not settled yet.
 Faith needs to regain her footing and make some big decisions.
 So do the people around her.
-If there is a 3rd season of this suspenseful drama, the story could go almost anywhere.

 Poster to Pin